plabayo/rama/docs/book/src/intro/terminology.md

 In a quick intermezzo, let's align on some terminology:

 - What in `tower` and `rama` is called a `Layer` is in many other places often referred to as 'middleware'.
-The concept is the same and it is simply functionality operating somewhere between the callee (the one calling the 'function') and the actual thing (service) responsible for producing the 'response'.
+The concept is the same and it is functionality operating somewhere between the callee (the one calling the 'function') and the actual thing (`Service`) responsible for producing the 'Response'.
-- A Leaf Service is not really a term used in `tower`, but it can be a neat way to explicitly label a `Service` which sole responsibility is produce the _result_, rather then relying on another `Service` to do it (in the happy path) for it instead.
+- A Leaf Service is not really a term used in `tower`, but it can be a neat way to explicitly label a `Service` which sole responsibility is to produce a `Result` without relying on another wrapped `Service` to do so.

-A typical web server example of seeing these two in action in a less abstract is as follows:
+A typical web server example of seeing these two different types of `Service`s in action in a less abstract manner can be as follows:

 <div class="book-article-image-center">